mrbid/USTOR-160/README.md

-# USTOR - A Linux/C solution for Tracking UID's and Unique Capping.
+# USTOR-160 - A Linux/C solution for Tracking UID's and Unique Capping.

 ### Initially intended for use with Advertising Servers or Real-Time Bidding (OpenRTB) Demand-Side Platforms (DSP).